romanmurzac/DrivenPath/chapter_10/README.md

 ```

 #### Create ECR repository
-Install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html#getting-started-install-instructions) and run in termin command from below.
+Install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html#getting-started-install-instructions) and run in terminal command from below.
 After this, it will ask to introduce the *Key ID*, *Key Secret*, *Region*.
 Once all these operations are done, AWS operations are possible from local terminal.
 ```
 aws configure
 ```